anaaraujoz/anaaraujoz/README.md

 - 👋 Hi, I’m Ana Araujo!
-- 🌱 I’m currently learning Computer Science at ICMC-USP.
+- 🌱 I'm recently transferred from Computer Science to Information Systems at Universidade de São Paulo.
--  I was responsible for the engineering of the chassis of the 2022 and 2023 cars by EESC Tupã for the eletric Formula SAE competition.
+-  I designed and built the chassis for the eletric car of the São Carlos School of Enginnering, which competed in the Formula SAE competition of 2022 and 2023.
+-  I believe that computer science should be a tool for improving society.
 -  You can find me on Linkedin at /ana-araujof

 <!---